Joao4569/farm_fresh/README.md

 6. While testing the checkout success page and the Stripe webhooks, I found an error with the form submit function in the stripe_elements.js file.
 I was trying to trim and collect form data which is preset in the model as well as non editable fields, and not captured on the form from the users input. **RESOLVED** by removing the code for collecting and trimming the users form input, for these 3 field: City, Country and state.

 7. While testing if the static files were being loaded to our AWS S3 bucket, an error appeared that our static files were not being loaded to AWS.
 Since I was using the Boutique Ado project as a guiudeline for this project, I opened the requirements.txt file and compared it to my own as I thought the error might lie with the relationship between older versions of certain software trying to communicate with newer versions of others.
 I proceeded to then uninstall and reinstall any versions of software that looked like they were a lot newer than once used in Boutique Ado and this **RESOLVED** the issue and all my static files were loaded to our AWS bucket.

+8. After testing if all images were displaying after having been moved to AWS, I found that non of the images were displaying.
+I **RESOLVED** this by fixing all the image source URL's by using newly setup media url instead of the normal `/media/` file path used in gitpod throughout production.

 ## Unfixed Bugs